-SWT Ecology Services was commissioned on 18 October 2022 by the Banstead Commons Conservators to prepare a ten-year management plan for Banstead Heath to cover the years 2024-2033.
-The development of the site management plan was funded by the Reigate and Banstead Borough Council Community Infrastructure Local Fund and forms part of a larger project which will also see plans produced for the other sites managed by the Banstead Commons Conservators; Burgh Heath, Banstead Downs and Park Downs.
+SWT Ecology Services was commissioned on 18 October 2022 by the Banstead Commons Conservators to prepare a ten-year Site Management Plan for Banstead Heath to cover the years 2024-2033.
+The development of the plan was funded by the Reigate and Banstead Borough Council Community Infrastructure Local Fund and forms part of a larger project which will also see plans produced for the other sites managed by the Banstead Commons Conservators; Burgh Heath, Banstead Downs and Park Downs.